 The Mexico City metro is one of the cheapest and quickest ways to get around the city.
 The metropolitan area of Mexico City has over 20 million people driving, taking the bus, using Ubers and taxis, and of course, taking the Mexico City subway.

-While I try to avoid the subway during rush hour when it’s incredibly busy, I do like taking it on weekends when it has slightly fewer people.
+While I try to avoid the Mexico City subway during rush hour when it’s incredibly busy, I do like taking it on weekends when it has slightly fewer people.

 Buying a Ticket For the Mexico City Metro